 This beach is protected from the waves by huge rocks, and in the middle, it has two limestone outcroppings where the tide enters and forms a wonderful pool with coarse sand.
 Here, you can swim, snorkel, observe the beautiful coral and meet the varied marine life very close to the shore.

-Best of all, you can decide between taking everything you need to prepare a barbecue with your family, or if you prefer, you can buy different types of typical food in the trucks that stop to sell nearby.
+With no shops or restaurants around, I suggest taking everything you need to prepare a barbecue with your family, or if you prefer, you can buy different types of typical food in the trucks that stop to sell nearby.
 In addition, they sell all kinds of tropical drinks such as frappes and pina colada.
 If you are looking for adventure, the beach has several archaeological sites nearby that you can visit.